SarahGrevy/Punishment-game/README.md

-# psychology experiment examining how people punish other players
+#Psychology experiment examining how people punish other players at the Moral Psychology Research Lab @ Harvard